danor62/UWMN_images/README.md

 # UWMN_images
-Folder to store UWMN images
+Folder to store UWMN images for Arcgis popups